ef4/decorator-transforms/README.md

 ## Status

-This is new and not yet heavily tested.
-As far as I can tell, it does implement the complete API surface of `['@babel/plugin-proposal-decorators', { legacy: true }]`, please try it and report bugs.
+This is in use in several large, legacy codebases.
+As far as I can tell, it implements the complete API surface of `['@babel/plugin-proposal-decorators', { legacy: true }]`.
+Please report any differences, we aim for bug-for-bug compatibility.

 ## Browser Support